anpawo/Mary/Documentation/Formal description of our language's grammar.md

 ; Specifies the return type of a function.

 <function_type> ::= <identifier> ":" "(" <arguments> ")" "->" <return_type>
+; Represents a function type with its arguments and return type.

 <struct_type> ::= <identifier> ":" "struct " <name_of_struct>